We live in the age of busyness. We have never been busier nor so desperate to stay busy and to communicate our busyness.

 But be under no allusion.
 It comes at price.

 The second but not lesser cost is the human cost.
-The stress of never feeling finished, frenzied races to deadlines, missed opportunities with friends and family, health issues, exhaustion, increased errors, less creative thinking the list goes on.
-We can no longer pretend to not realise the impact of too much stress in the workplace on our employees.
+The stress of never feeling finished, frenzied races to deadlines, missed opportunities with friends and family, health issues, exhaustion, increased errors, less creative thinking, the list goes on.
+We can no longer pretend not to realise the impact of too much stress in the workplace.

 I’m not sure when I became aware that when people asked me how I was my answer had moved from ‘great’ to ‘busy’.
 Delivered with the same sense of happiness and achievement.

 I’m task focused and productive.
-The type of person who adds tasks to a list just to cross them off if I managed to squeeze in extra, unplanned tasks that day.
+The type of person who adds already completed tasks to a list just to cross them off and enjoy the measurement of unplanned tasks that day.
 I like to be busy.
 Busy = great in my book.

-Does busy = productive though?
-Well like all good answers it depends.
+Does busy = productive though and does it matter?
+Like all good answers it depends.
 A never-ending cycle of too busy is stressful enough.
 Disconnect it from productivity and you have a ticking time bomb.

 Many busy people are productive.
 They are busy getting things done.
 The bustle around them is part of their persona and creates an energy around them which people want to engage with.
 It is a keep part of their ability to get things done.
 They have it in balance and know when to stop being busy and rest, play or relax.

-I remember the new Chief Financial Officer of a large organisation talk about personal effectiveness as a leader.
+The new Chief Financial Officer of a large organisation gave a talk about personal effectiveness as a leader.
 It was a good, inspiring talk with lots of personal tips.
 He promoted a limit of 2 meetings per day.

 I asked him years later if he was able to maintain that.
 He diplomatically explained that his executive assistant worked very hard to make the most efficient use of his time.
 I suspect that was a ‘No’.
 He did say that it was still important to find time to not be in meetings.